 Alexander also noted: “The recollections are still vivid – [b]lack soldiers of the Third Army, tall and strong, crying like babies, carrying the emaciated bodies of the liberated prisoners,” wrote Benjamen Bender, a Buchenwald survivor.
 Another Holocaust survivor, David Yeager of Poland, said of the 761st, “I thought they had come down from heaven.”

 Yet it was only decades later that the public learned of these and other heroic instances, even though many were covered in the black press.

-Another important milestone for the African American press was the establishment of Ebony magazine in 1945 by John H. Johnson.
+In the post-war years, the American press expanded, and an important milestone for the African American press was the establishment of Ebony magazine in 1945 by John H. Johnson.
 Designed to look like other glossy magazines, Ebony emphasized entertainment and the success of African Americans, but also covered difficult issues of racism and segregation.
 The success of these and other publications gave a voice to millions of people who were not usually heard in the mainstream media.

 An American Dilemma, Brown v Board of Education, Emmett Till

 In 1944, Swedish journalist Gunnar Myrdal toured the American South and wrote that if the press ever did tell the story, the rest of the nation would be “shocked and shaken” and would demand sweeping changes.
 Myrdal’s report can be read here at the Internet Archive.
 A decade later, Myrdal’s prophecy came true.